kaysoky/NeuralSystemsBCI2000/src/README.txt

-Getting started with the BCI2000 source code
+Getting started with the BCI2000 source code 07/19/2005                 Juergen Mellinger
 ============================================

 This document covers the following topics:

-(1) Compiling BCI2000 from the command line.
+(1) Compiling BCI2000 from the command line
-(2) Compiling BCI2000 using the Borland IDE.
+(2) Compiling BCI2000 using the Borland IDE
-(3) Starting up BCI2000.
+(3) Starting up BCI2000
-(4) Creating up-to date versions of the documentation in PDF format.
+(4) Creating up-to date versions of the documentation in PDF format

 (1) Compiling BCI2000 from the command line